+These yummy and healthy-ish apple Christmas treats for kids are a cinch to make, and your little ones will have a blast helping you decorate them.
 Make a bunch for classroom Christmas party treats or give them out as favors to your holiday dinner guests.
 Enjoy!

-To make your own Apple Christmas Treats for Kids:
+Chocolate Covered Apple Christmas Treats for Kids

 For these super cute and yummy Christmas treats you will need:

-Red ball sprinkles – for Christmas wreaths
+- Red ball sprinkles – for the Christmas wreath apple treats

-Green jimmy sprinkles – for Christmas wreaths
+- Green Jimmy sprinkles – for the Christmas wreaths

-Large marshmallows – for snowmen heads
+- Large marshmallows – for the snowmen treats

-Candy corn – for the snowmen noses
+- Candy corn – for the snowmen noses

-Red peel-apart licorice – optional for snowmen scarves
+- Red peel-apart licorice – optional for snowmen scarves

-Step 2: Cut apples into slices about 1/2″ thick.
+Step 1: Cut apples into slices about 1/2″ thick.

 Some tutorials for apple donuts similar to these say that you can use an icing decorator’s tip.
 I tried that but it was incredibly difficult to remove the cores.
 I found the cookie cutter to be much easier and quicker.

-Step 4: Melt your white chocolate chips.
+Step 3: Melt white chocolate chips.

-My go-to method for melting a whole bag of chocolate at one time is with a make-shift double boiler.
-Boil water in a saucepan about 1/4 of the way full.
-Place a glass bowl (a Pyrex bowl is great for this!) on top of the pan so that it rests just above the steam from the hot water.
+To make your own “double boiler” for melting chocolate, first boil water in a saucepan about 1/4 of the way full.
+Then, place a glass bowl (a Pyrex bowl is great for this!) on top of the pan so that it rests just above the steam from the hot water.
 Be careful and use an oven mitt!